 Shotover House, Oxfordshire

 Shotover House near Wheatley is not usually open to the public but once a year hosts Daffodil Day to raise money for charity.
-During your visit (17th March 2024) you can enjoy tea and cake, and can also buy a few souvenirs from the plant and home-made produce stall!
+During your visit (date still to be confirmed for 2025) you can enjoy tea and cake, and can also buy a few souvenirs from the plant and home-made produce stall!

 Ascott House and Gardens, Buckinghamshire